Skip To Content

 HALLMARKS

 Holladay is known for its magnificent mountain views.
-The community is located right at the base of the Wasatch Mountains and those mountains perform a new art show every day with shifting light and magically-changing seasons.
-Each of the four seasons is expertly illustrated by the mountains that reflect the slightest transition in brilliant foliage, wandering wildlife and the colors of rich earth.
+The community is located right at the base of the Wasatch Mountains and those mountains perform a new art show daily with shifting light and magically-changing seasons.
+Each of the four seasons is expertly illustrated by the mountains that reflect the slightest transition in brilliant foliage, and wandering wildlife.

-Many residents laud the tree-lined streets in Holladay.
-They express a love for safe neighborhoods, friendly neighbors and nearby shops that make it such a walkable place to live.
-City administrators recognize walkability as a great attraction and have steered development of the magnificent city center toward becoming an undeniably foot-friendly atmosphere.
+The classic tree-lined streets reflect the seasons’ changes too.
+Safe neighborhoods, friendly neighbors, and local shops make this a very walkable community.
+City administrators recognize walkability as a great attraction and have steered the development of the magnificent city center toward becoming an undeniably foot-friendly atmosphere.

 RECREATION